CognitiveScale/cortex-certifai-examples/models/containerized_model/DEPLOYMENT.md

 - A valid `kubeconfig` file with the current context activated.

 ## Step 1 - Push image to registry (private)
-The containerized image that has been built as part of `Pipeline 1` will need to be pushed to a private docker registry in order for the `k8s` cluster to pull it from.
+The containerized image that has been built will need to be pushed to a private docker registry in order for the `k8s` cluster to pull it from.

 ### Pre-requisites
 - Private docker registry to push containerized image to.
 This should be the registry that your`k8s` cluster is configured with.